-Join Jess Chadwick for an in-depth discussion in this video Secure controller actions from unauthorized access, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Secure controller actions from unauthorized access, part of Learning ASP.NET Core MVC.

 - [Instructor] At this point, I've shown you…pretty much everything you need to know…in order to build an ASP.NET Core MVC application,…including how to accept data from users.…However, it's rarely a good idea…to just leave these kinds of things open…for the entire internet to use.…So, in this chapter I'll show you how…you can protect your site by making sure…that all of that data is actually coming…from the users that you expect.…The first step in locking down your site…is surprisingly simple.…Just place a single attribute named Authorize…on the controller actions that you wish…to restrict access to and those controller actions…will no longer be available to users…who haven't authorized themselves…as being able to access them.…